feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/PlayerChecks.rst

 **IfPlayerEnergyGone**
 -----------------------
-Same as above, but for the player’s energy.
+Same as above, but for the player's energy.

 .. code-block:: javascript